HadeSoft/CMStyx/README.md

 ## Update Log

+I was having issues working with bcrypt so I have changed to bcryptjs.
+This will have a slight impact on encryption performance, but should be easier to use.

 #### This is Beta Version 1, CMStyx is still under development and I will continue to add features and fix bugs

 #### Please report any issues to the [github page](https://github.com/HadeSoft/CMStyx/issues)